California School Food Standards Calculator California Project LEAN Video Workshop

 According to a recent survey at least 40 percent of responding school districts reported not having access to free drinking water for students.
 In response to this statistic and the need to promote healthy beverage options in schools, Governor Schwarzenegger sponsored and signed into law SB 1413 in 2010 which requires schools to make free, fresh drinking water available to students during meals.

-California Food Policy Advocates, with funding from the California Department of Public Health’s California Obesity Prevention Program created a web-based tool kit for educators, school districts and advocates to help comply with the new law.
+California Food Policy Advocates, with funding from the California Department of Public Health’s former California Obesity Prevention Program created a web-based tool kit for educators, school districts and advocates to help comply with the new law.

 Water Woes: Recommendations for Creating Healthier School Environments